surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

 We can try and stay on top of where we might cause a panic and try to handle those paths manually.
-However, once we start relying on third-party crates this is less and less likely to succeed, because we can't easily change how the library does its error handling internally.
+However, once we start relying on third-party crates this is less and less likely to succeed, because we can’t easily change how the library does its error handling internally.

 ### LTO